apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    ``0`` Disables the session cache entirely.
    ``1`` Enables the session cache using OpenSSL's implementation.
    ``2`` Default.
 Enables the session cache using |TS|'s implementation.
 This
-         implentation should perform much better than the OpenSSL implementation.
+         implementation should perform much better than the OpenSSL implementation.
    ===== ======================================================================